wesley1001/skyhitz-react-native/README.md

 # Are you an Angel Investor?

-- Send me an e-mail with the subject 'Angel Investment'.
+- Send us an e-mail with the subject 'Angel Investment'.